zhuchen96/fem_analysis_tool/README.md

 | `setup/pick_seed_points.py` | not part of the pipeline — a helper for finding the landmark points `config.py` needs |
 | `setup/_dataset.py`, `setup/_smoothing.py` | not scripts you run — small shared helpers the numbered scripts import (frame counting, the mask-smoothing math) |

-Most of that runs unattended.
-The one part that doesn't: `config.py` needs two points clicked on an image by a person, since there's no automatic way to know where this particular structure's front and back landmarks are.
+`config.py` needs two points clicked on an image by a person, since there's no automatic way to know where this particular structure's front and back landmarks are.
 Open it and read through the comments — it explains what each value means and how to find it, in particular: